rbe549/rbe549.github.io/project3spring2023.md

 <a name='data'></a>
-## 3. Dataset
+## 3. Data
-- Models (Cars: Sedan, SUV, Pickup truck, Bicycle, motorcycle, Truck, Traffic signal, Stop Sign, Traffic Cone, Traffic Pole, Speed Sign, Speed Hump, Pedestrian, vehicle pose)
+Please download the data package from <a href='https://drive.google.com/file/d/1LKPKo0b5XxPOK8GQNgwwnWsw9uzftyxR/view?usp=share_link'>here</a>.

-- Videos
+The data given to you contains the following:
-- Calibration
+- Assets (Blender models in the ``Assets`` folder) for various things like Cars: Sedan, SUV, Pickup truck, Bicycle, motorcycle, Truck, Traffic signal, Stop Sign, Traffic Cone, Traffic Pole, Speed Sign and Pedestrian.
+We also include texture images for stop sign and a blank speed sign (add your own speed as text here).
-- Parked cars
+- Videos (Undistorted and Raw in the ``Sequences`` folder) for 13 sequences under various conditions with what scenarios are encountered in the respective markdown files in each folder.
-- Vehicles color
+- Calibration Videos (in the ``Calib`` folder) used to calibrate the cameras.

 <a name='ckpt1'></a>